-responsibilities in the IDP process STAKEHOLDERS ROLES & RESPONSIBILITIES Council As the ultimate political decision-making body of the municipality, council must consider, adopt and approve the IDP Executive Mayor (Together with Mayoral Committee) Manage the drafting of the IDP Assign the responsibility in this regard to the Municipal Manager Submit the draft plan to municipal council for adoption Submit final IDP and Budget to Council for adoption Municipal Manager The Municipal Manager is responsible and accountable for implementation of the Municipality's IDP and the monitoring of progress with the implementation plan, responsible for advocating the IDP process and nominates persons in charge of different roles IDP/PMS Section The IDP/PMS section reports to the Office of the Municipal Manager, and is required to manage and co-ordinate the IDP review process, ensure IDP/Budget integration, the roll out of the Performance Management System and monitor the implementation of the IDP, including: Preparing the Process Plan for the development of the IDP Day to day management of the IDP process Ensure involvement of different role-players Adjustments of the IDP in accordance with the MEC's proposals are made Respond to comments and queries Ensure that the IDP is vertically and horizontally aligned Ensure proper documentation of the IDP Submit the reviewed IDP to the relevant authorities Budget Steering Committee The Budget Steering Committee is responsible for recommending the budget as well as any other budget related issues such as changes in internally funded projects, prior to approval by council.
+STAKEHOLDERS ROLES & RESPONSIBILITIES required to manage and co-ordinate the IDP review process, ensure IDP/Budget integration, the roll out of the Performance Management System and monitor the implementation of the IDP, including: Preparing the Process Plan for the development of the IDP Day to day management of the IDP process Ensure involvement of different role-players Adjustments of the IDP in accordance with the MEC's proposals are made Respond to comments and queries Ensure that the IDP is vertically and horizontally aligned Budget Steering Committee • Submit the reviewed IDP to the relevant authorities The Budget Steering Committee is responsible for recommending the budget as well as any other budget related issues such as changes in internally funded projects, prior to approval by council.
 This Committee is chaired by the Executive Mayor, with chairpersons of portfolio committees and all section 57 managers as members.
 Ward Committees Ward Committees are a major link between the municipality and the residents.
-As such their role is to:Ensure communities understand the purpose of the IDP, Budget and

-STAKEHOLDERS ROLES & RESPONSIBILITIES Performance management processes Assist the municipality in prioritizing the ward specific needs Facilitate public consultation and participation within their wards • Provide feedback to their communities on the adopted IDP and Budget
+As such their role is to: Ensure communities understand the purpose of the IDP, Budget and Performance management processes Assist the municipality in prioritizing the ward specific needs Facilitate public consultation and participation within their wards Provide feedback to their communities on the adopted IDP and Budget

-Roles and Responsibilities
+Table 4:Roles and Responsibilities

-1.10.3 The IDP process
+1.9.3.
+The IDP process

 The Integrated Development Process Plan indicates that public participation has to be held, alignment process, activities and role players.
 The Municipality had a door-to-door campaign during October 2016 in order to solicit meaningful inputs from the community for the Five Year (2017-2022) IDP.
 The campaign was a huge success.
 2 999 Households were surveyed across the Cederberg area which result in a 10% sampling relates to 29 990 people.
 There after the Municipality reviewed the IDP in 2018/19, 2019/20, 2020/21, 2021/22 and the needs were reprioritised by the ward committees.
 For the 2022/23 IDP the municipality build on the 2016 identified inputs and engaged on a public engagement roadshow during January and February 2022 to solicit inputs and for the priorities to be reprioritized.
 The same process took place during September and October 2022 for the 2023/24 IDP.
+The Ward Committees reprioritised the ward priority needs during September and October 2023.